-The term "malaproper" comes from "malapropism," which, in turn, is derived from malapropos, an adjective or adverb meaning "inappropriate" or "inappropriately".
-However, it's more typically attributed to Mrs. Malaprop, a character from the 1775 play The Rivals by Richard Brinsley Sheridan.
-Given that Mrs. Malaprop's name and character were based on the idea of making malapropos statements, it's a chicken and egg matter.
+The term "malaproper" comes from "malapropism", a reference to Mrs. Malaprop, a character from the 1775 play The Rivals by Richard Brinsley Sheridan whose name, in turn, is derived from malapropos, an adjective or adverb meaning "inappropriate" or "inappropriately".
+Mrs. Malaprop's name and character were based on the idea of making malapropos statements.

 Injuries to certain parts of the brain can produce aphasia, loss of speech or speech impediment.
 Damage to Broca's Area can cause a complete inability to form words at all, while damage to Wernicke's Area can produce complete loss of comprehensible speech (the words come out okay but don't mean anything in relation to each other).
 This is one cause of malapropism.
 That and liquor.
 Another very rare condition — proxyglossoriasis — (according to the Duckman television show) has the sufferer replace the intended word with a nearby word in the dictionary.
 The effect is often hysterical.

 Often used by those speaking Poirot Speak.
 Can also be used to indicate one who is Raised by Wolves, an Alien Speaking English, or else a Cloudcuckoolander, whose sense of reality isn't affected (or effected, as the case may be) by actual reality.
 May be used to set up an Expospeak Gag.